 DAY 2: MANALI

-There’s the little hamlet of Vashisht with the famous temple and hot springs, the Hadimba Devi temple said to be from the times of the Mahabharat, and lovely little restaurants that serve you Tibetan and Indian food.
+One can never get bored ambling the streets of Mall Road but if you're looking for something off-beat we'd recommend a walk to the the Hadimba Devi temple said to be from the times of the Mahabharat.
+The little hamlet of Vashisht with the famous temple and hot springs, is close by and there are some lovely little restaurants that serve you Tibetan and Indian food.

 Have your breakfast at the hotel and kick-start your Manali to Leh Jeep Safari with a drive to Jispa.
 This high altitude road beyond the great Himalayan range connects the densely fertile and green Kullu valley to the stark barren region of Ladakh.
 The drive starts at Manali slowly winding up mountain roads till Rohtang Pass at 12,959 feet.
 This connects Kullu to Lahaul valley, as soon as you enter you will see a distinct change with the Hindu influence being replaced by the Buddhist religion.
 Packed lunch en-route and then a stop over at the Khardung Monastery situated on the left bank of the Bhaga River, above the Khardung village facing Keylong.
 If you like, you can trek 5 km till Keylong and take a walk through the small market.
 Your vehicle will be waiting for you there.
 From there drive to Jispa.

 Dinner and overnight in hotel.
 Meals: Breakfast, Lunch, Dinner.